 Please note that the actual permission depend on rsyslogd’s process umask.
 If in doubt, use “$umask 0000” right at the beginning of the configuration file to remove any restrictions.

 $FileCreateMode may be specified multiple times.
-If so, it specifies the creation mode for all selector lines that follow until the next $FileCreateMode directive.
+If so, it specifies the creation mode for all selector lines that follow until the next $FileCreateMode parameter.
 Order of lines is vitally important.

 Sample: